Funding Partnerships for Action

 Preserve Natural Resources

-We restore, enhance, and manage natural resources at the landscape scale by bringing together federal agencies, state and local governments, non-governmental organizations, landowners, and other land managers to address critical issues such as wildfire, water quantity and quality, wildlife habitat connectivity, and ecosystem resilience to changing environmental conditions.
+We restore, enhance, and manage natural resources at the landscape scale by bringing together federal agencies, state and local governments, private organizations, landowners, and other land managers to address critical issues such as wildfire, water quantity and quality, wildlife habitat connectivity, and ecosystem resilience to changing environmental conditions.

 Support Agricultural Productivity